kent-map/chirpy/_posts/2024-11-09-20c-makaula-white-biography.md

 ---
 title: "Albert Makaula White"
-description: "Albert Makaula-White, a Bhaca chief’s son adopted by English missionaries, built a public life that moved between South African mission politics and Methodist networks in Britain.
-His farming career across rural Kent from 1904 to 1937 reveals how race, nonconformist religion, and local economies shaped belonging, conflict, and community memory in the interwar countryside."
+description: "Albert Makaula White was the son of a Bhaca Chief.
+He became a clergyman before settling in Kent, where he worked as a farmer."
 author: Liam Cohen
 date: 2024-11-09
 categories: [ 20c ]